DigitaleGesellschaft/jekyll-theme-conference/README.md

 ### Navigation Bar

 The navigation bar is located at the top and visible on every site.
 On the right, it shows the title of the website (`site.title`) followed by the links listed under the `links` property of the `navigation` property.
 See the _Content_ > _Links_ section below for the available properties per link.
+Please note that icons are ignored for the navigation bar.

 Example: